SCANL/srcml_identifier_getter_tool/README.md

 These all assume that the incoming file (e.g., telegram.java.xml) is a srcML archive.
 Refer to the next section if you need srcML.
 ```
 Get all identifiers from the a srcml archive:

 ./build/bin/grabidentifiers telegram.java.xml

 Use a sample size of 5 and a random seed of 207085357:

 ./build/bin/grabidentifiers -s5 -r207085357 telegram.java.xml_position

 Use a sample size of 5 and let the seed be generated randomly:

 ./build/bin/grabidentifiers -s5 telegram.java.xml_position

 Use a sample size of 14, let the seed be generated randomly, and specify which contexts you want to draw a sample from.
 This will draw a balanced sample from the contexts provided via -c.
-If we cannot evenly distribute between the provided contexts, we will add (sample size % #contexts) to the sample size to make it even.
+If we cannot evenly distribute between the provided
+contexts, we will add (sample size % #contexts) to the sample size to make it even:

 ./build/bin/grabidentifiers -s14 -cPARAMETER,FUNCTION,DECLARATION telegram.java.xml_position
 ```